BaBoU04/Neurodata-_Lab_API_Exercice/README.md

 The streaming processing and the webcam did not work with my network after use cam.py, so I modified the exercise using two mp4 videos on my computer.

 In this exercice, I created a Face Detector key and an Emotion Recognition key to use them on two different videos.
+A folder named KEYS is used to put the key that we want to use.
+In consequence, we have two folders FaceDetector_Key and EmotionRecognition_Key which contain the key associated.
+We only have to change the files of the right key in KEYS to use it.

 The exercise is divided into three codes: